MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Write-Output.md

 Writes the specified objects to the pipeline.
 If `Write-Output` is the last command in the pipeline, the objects are displayed in the console.

-`Write-Output` sends objects to the primary pipeline, also known as the "output stream" or the "success pipeline."
-To send error objects to the error pipeline, use `Write-Error`.
+`Write-Output` sends objects to the primary pipeline, also known as the _success stream_.
+To send error objects to the error stream, use `Write-Error`.

 This cmdlet is typically used in scripts to display strings and other objects on the console.
 One of the built-in aliases for `Write-Output` is `echo` and similar to other shells that use `echo`.
 The